 A Major Contributor to Hypertension

 Being overweight is a major contributor to high blood pressure.
-For every 1kg of extra fat you carry, your body has to build 11 kilometres of blood vessels to service that fat.
+For every 1kg of extra fat you carry, your body has to build many extra kilometres of blood vessels to service that fat (some sources say up to 11kms/kg of fat).
 This means if you are 20 kilograms overweight your heart has to service another 222 kilometres of small blood vessels.
 Smaller blood vessels increase blood pressure (much like a smaller water hose will increase water pressure).

 Also, as we get older our vessels become less elastic and more rigid.
 They have less ‘give’ and as a result are narrower and this increases blood pressure.

 Western Medicine Treatment